sebasguts/julia/doc/src/manual/calling-c-and-fortran-code.md

 ```

 Notice that we have to be careful about the return type: `qsort` expects a function returning
-a C `int`, so we annotate the return type of the function be sure it returns a `Cint`.
+a C `int`, so we annotate the return type of the function to be sure it returns a `Cint`.

 In order to pass this function to C, we obtain its address using the macro `@cfunction`: